-In 2017, she was also awarded the Associated Administrators of Los Angeles (AALA) Community Volunteer Award for her near decade work in partnering with the nurses at LAUSD to address and curtail childhood obesity.
+In addition to clinical work, Dr. Cross works as a children’s advocate both locally and nationally.
+She has worked closely with LA-USD to combat obesity through Fit to Play and Learn Obesity Prevention Curriculum a program she co-developed to educate parents and students on healthy life choices.
+In 2017, she was awarded the Associated Administrators of Los Angeles (AALA) Community Volunteer Award for her near decade work in partnering with the nurses at LAUSD to address and curtail childhood obesity.
 During this time, she met with local leaders, participated in multiple Walk to School programs and spoke at many public schools about nutrition and healthy lifestyle choices.

 Dr. Cross graduated cum laude from Barnard College with a BA in philosophy.
 She attended The University of Medicine and Dentistry of New Jersey, where she obtained her M.D. and was elected to the AOA honor society.
 She then moved to L.A. with her husband where she did her pediatric residency at CHLA.
 She currently lives in the Pacific Palisades with her husband and three children.

 Melissa Ruiz, MD, FAAP

 Hello my name is Melissa Ruiz and I am honored to have been nominated to run for vice president of AAP California Chapter 2.

 I’m a community pediatrician in a federally qualified health Center in Ventura that serves as a medical home for children with complex medical conditions.
 In addition I have a special interest in children in foster care and children with special needs because I am both a foster parent and a parent of a child with Down syndrome.